 Ready to Try K-Tip Extensions?

 K-tip extensions offer a natural, long-lasting way to add length and volume to your hair.
-With proper application and care, they integrate seamlessly with your natural hair and give you the flexibility to style your hair however you want.
+With proper application and care, they blend with your natural hair and give you the freedom to style your hair however you want.
 The investment in both time and cost pays off in the confidence and versatility you gain.

-At Menagerie Style House, our extension specialists have extensive training in K-tip application and can help you determine if this method is right for your hair type and lifestyle.
+At Menagerie Style House, our extension specialists have extensive training in K-tip application and can help you decide if this method is right for your hair type and lifestyle.
 We use high-quality human hair and take the time to customize placement for the most natural-looking results.
-We will begin taking models and case studies for our extension specialist stylists in the near future, but if you are interested, send us a text, DM, or call to let us know you're interested.